openwrt/packages/utils/static-device-names/README.md

 ### Configuring a static device name

 Each `device` section of the configuration should have a name to make them easier to configure.
-The section name can be anything, like "WAN", or a network device name like "eth0".
+The section name can be anything, like "wan", or a network device name like "eth0".

-Add a new `device` section called "WAN" to hold options for the network device named "eth0":
+Add a new `device` section called "wan" to hold options for the network device named "eth0":

-    uci set static-device-names.WAN=device
+    uci set static-device-names.wan=device
-    uci set static-device-names.WAN.name=eth0
+    uci set static-device-names.wan.name=eth0

-Here's how to assign a specific **MAC address** to the "WAN" device section:
+Here's how to assign a specific **MAC address** to the "wan" device section:

-    uci set static-device-names.WAN.mac=08:00:27:7a:4e:87
+    uci set static-device-names.wan.mac=08:00:27:7a:4e:87

 Matching based on MAC address is the preferred method since all Ethernet devices have a unique "burnt-in" MAC address (with the exception of virtual